roberth6060/opulent-cars-react-app/README.md

 Luxury car dealership website created for Web and Mobile I at RIT Croatia Zagreb Campus.

 ## Note
-Currently converting website to react and then I will add features such as MySQL for CRUD, user sign up, login, and car renting and procurement online.
+Currently converting website to react and then I will add features such as MySQL for CRUD, user sign up, login, and car renting and procurement online using strip payment (only development functionality).

 ## Built With